kevinphan2000/TurboVetsCode/README.md

 # Turbovets
+A demo on full stack task management with a backend on NestJS + TypeORM + JWT and an Angular + TailwindCSS frontend.
+Features org scoped RBAC (Owner/Admin/Viewer) and JWT authenticated role inheritance with audit logs and a drag and drop dashboard.

+1) Quick Start
+Prerequisites
+Node 20+ (recommended for Angular 20 / Nx 21), for example with nvm

+nvm install 20 && nvm use 20
+npm (comes with Node).

+For development, SQLite or for production, PostgreSQL.
+No additional setup is required for SQLite.

+Clone & Install
+git clone <your-repo-url> turbovets

+cd turbovets

+npm i
+Environment (.env at repo root)
+Add a new file and name it .env, insert the content below (SQLite for development):

+# Auth
+JWT_SECRET=devsupersecret
+JWT_EXPIRES=3600s

+# DB (dev)
+DB_TYPE=sqlite
+DB_DATABASE=./tmp/turbovets.sqlite
+TYPEORM_SYNC=true # dev only; use migrations for prod With Postgres, the configuration would be:

+DB_TYPE=postgres

+DB_HOST=localhost

+DB_PORT=5432

+DB_USERNAME=postgres

+DB_PASSWORD=postgres

+DB_DATABASE=turbovets

+TYPEORM_SYNC=false # use migrations in prod
+(Optional) Generate apps if starting from an empty Nx workspace.
+If you have already been using the provided source files, you can skip this section.

+# Backend API

+npx nx g @nx/nest:application api

+# Frontend Dashboard

+npx nx g @nx/angular:application dashboard --routing --style
 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.